Publications + Awards

 Searching Ana, literary fiction (80,000 words): Set two decades apart, ANNA HILL and LOU HAYES set off on parallel searches to find missing people as they scour the urban corners of Chicago looking for their lost loves.
 Anna Hill, a twelve-year-old girl in the mid-80’s, pines after the boy next door who has mysteriously returned to his family after having been missing for the past five years.
 However, when it is discovered that he is an imposter and not actually the missing child, the boy runs away in the middle of the night.
 Ana, in attempt to flee her own broken family and reunite with the boy, sets off on a mission to find out who he really is.
 In 2000, Lou, a mentally unstable groundskeeper for the Chicago Parks Department meets Anna and quickly falls madly in love.
 But after Anna moves into his garden-level apartment, she leaves for work one day and never returns.
 Anna’s disappearance creates a psychological unraveling in Lou as he embarks on a desperate search to find her.
 As we follow Anna and Lou on their searches, we learn of the dark and hidden truths as their paths gradually intersect.
 SEARCHING ANNA shines a questioning light on how well we can truly know one another.
 What happens when what you've been searching for is ultimately not what you have been seeking?

-Poetry on the Streets: a collection of original painted poems written by pedestrians along with their photographs.
+Non-Fiction Manuscript: Poetry on the Streets/Essential Voices from the Pandemic: a collection of original poems written by everyday passersby along with their photographs, and writings from people during the pandemic.